 Established in 2004 and headquartered in Utah, Ally is an online-only, FDIC-insured bank.

 Ally offers money market accounts, CDs, and high-yield online savings accounts to residents in every state, including Nebraska.

-There is no minimum balance requirement to open an Ally Savings account and you won’t have to pay monthly maintenance fees.
+There is no minimum balance requirement to open an Ally Savings account, and you won’t have to pay monthly maintenance fees.

-We can’t forget the convenient mobile app with check deposit and the option to divide your money into up to 10 savings buckets so you can meet various savings goals.
+We can’t forget the convenient mobile app with a check deposit and the option to divide your money into up to 10 savings buckets so you can meet various savings goals.

-Bread™ Financial offers checking and savings products, as well as CDs to Nebraska residents.
+Bread™ Financial offers checking and savings products, as well as CDs, to Nebraska residents.
 Bread Savings™ is a high-yield savings account with no fees that you may open quickly for only $100.
 You can reach out to Bread Savings™ customer service with questions or concerns on weekdays, weekends, and holidays.
-If you decide to open a CD, you can choose from multiple terms, as long as you have a minimum deposit of $1,500.
+If you decide to open a CD, you can choose from multiple terms as long as you have a minimum deposit of $1,500.